Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness

 Celebrate America's Independence Day with this patriotic music playlist!
 Adopted from my "Fourth of July" Spin class, this dozen song playlist crosses the decades with tunes from classic rock to pop hits.
-Use this playlist for your workout, rock that summer cookout, or listen as you watch those grand fireworks.
+Use this playlist for your workout, to rock at your summer cookout, or listen as you watch those grand fireworks!
 Please comment other songs that you believe would complement this list.
 Included are comments on how to use each song for a workout.

 #12.
 "R.O.C.K. in the USA" (John Mellencamp)